 The parish council (PC) is the first tier of local government sitting below the District Council.
 On one side the PC maintains close links with District and County councillors as well as other bodies such as the Highways Dept. and the Safer Neighbourhood Team which is our Police officers and PCSOs.
-On the other side is our community, including the councillors themselves who are all unpaid volunteers.
+On the other side is our community, including the councillors themselves, who are all unpaid volunteers.
 The Parish Clerk is salaried and has a formal role as secretary of the PC.
+We also have a salaried Responsible Finance Officer (RFO).
 Enquiries connected with the PC should be channelled through the clerk in the first instance.

 Funding for the work of the PC largely comes from a small slice of the council tax, called the precept, which is allocated each year.
 This can be topped up from time to time by special grants or payments made by District or County councillors for particular purposes.
 There are also one or two other sources of income though these are modest!

 Members of the PC also deal with all parish planning applications.
 Many of these are routine but some require consultation within the community and may require a public meeting for discussion.
 Other PC members operate the parish Emergency Scheme and Neighbourhood Watch.
-Members also attend relevant meetings relating to local schemes and important issues such as developments with Sizewell C.
+Members also attend relevant meetings relating to local schemes and important issues such as developments with Sizewell C, The Layers and the proposed electricity sub-station at Friston.

 From time to time local residents raise issues relating to items such as car parking and road safety and these are discussed by the PC and action taken where appropriate.
 For example, Highways Dept have been consulted on improvements to road safety at Benhall School and funding is being sought for speed indicators which can be mounted at strategic locations and are a common sight in local villages.